Conservative State Value Estimation for Offline Reinforcement Learning: Experimental Details and Complementary Results

 \subsection{Reproduction of COMBO}

-In Table \ref{tab:perf-overall} of our main paper, our results of COMBO adopt the one presented in literature \citep{rigter2022rambo}.
-Here we list other reproducing efforts and results which may be helpful for readers to compare \code with COMBO.
+In Table \ref{tab:perf-overall} of our main paper, we used the results of COMBO as presented in the literature \citep{rigter2022rambo}.
+Here we detail additional attempts to reproduce the results and compare the performance of \code with COMBO.